-The Best Baked Beans slow-cooked in a naturally thick brown sugar molasses sauce with a tangy and sweet smoky hickory barbecue flavor.
-A classic barbecue side dish to serve at picnics.
+The Best Baked Beans slow-cooked in a naturally thick brown sugar molasses sauce with a sweet and smoky savory hickory barbecue flavor.
+A classic southern pit bbq side dish to serve at picnic potlucks and summer parties.

 A homemade baked beans recipe with bacon using dried navy beans soaked in water then baked slowly in the oven in an insanely delicious sweet sauce made with molasses, brown sugar, hickory smoke flavor, apple cider vinegar, and water.

 Making a tasty bean recipe like my authentic Red Beans and Rice recipe means the beans need a lot of flavors cooked into them while they continue to soak up the liquid and soften.
 That’s why making your baked beans from scratch using dried beans is the best way to achieve outrageous deep flavors that you’ll never completely find in canned brands that steam their beans using water and no sauce.

 This thick molasses brown sugar sauce is even richer in flavor than Bush’s canned baked beans.
 While I love the general flavor of this canned condiment, my Boston baked beans recipe tastes nearly identical but will rival the standard canned version with a much deeper flavor that’s rich in taste.

 - Soak dry navy beans in water for 8-12 hours.

 - Cook for 1½ on the stovetop; drain.

 - Make the sauce with molasses, brown sugar, maple syrup, hickory smoke flavoring, seasonings, water, and bacon and stir into beans.

 - Bake in oven at 300°F for 2½-3 hours.